whadafunk/routerology/docker/cheatsheet_shell_exec.md

 ## Recommendations

-These are the recommended forms to use for each instruction:
+These are some recommended forms to use for each instruction type:

-- RUN: shell form, because of the shell features
+- RUN: shell form, because of the shell features needed to chain multiple commands, and line continuation also
 - ENTRYPOINT: exec form, because of the signal trapping
 - CMD: exec form, because of the signal trapping